desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 {{!RFC7344}}, {{!RFC8078}}, {{!RFC9615}} automate DNSSEC delegation trust maintenance by having the child publish CDS and/or CDNSKEY records which indicate the delegation's desired DNSSEC parameters ("DS automation").

-Parental Agents using these protocols have to make a number of technical decisions relating to issues of validity checks, timing, error reporting, locks, etc. Additionally, when using the RRR model (as is common amongst top-level domains), both the registrar and the registry can effect parent-side changes to the delegation.
+Parental Agents using these protocols have to make a number of technical decisions relating to issues of validity checks, timing, error reporting, locks, etc. Additionally, when using the RRR model (as is common amongst top-level domains), both the registrar and the registry can effect parent-side changes to the delare reviewers not egation.
 In such a situation, additional questions arise.

 Not all existing DS automation deployments have made the same choices with respect to these questions, leading to somewhat inconsistent behavior.
 From the perspective of a domain holder with domain names under various TLDs, this may be unexpected and confusing.